-Table 1 analyzes the association between economic specialization and population diversity accounting for a basic set of geographic characteristics of ethnicities' homelands using OLS.
-In particular, column 1 shows the unconditional relationship between population diversity and economic specialization.
-The estimated coefficient is statistically significant at the 1 percent level and is consistent with an economically significant effect of population diversity.
-In particular, a one standard deviation increase in population diversity is associated with a 0.27 standard deviation increase in economic specialization.
+Table 1 analyzes the association between economic specialization and intra-ethnic diversity accounting for a basic set of geographic characteristics of ethnicities' homelands using OLS.
+In particular, column 1 shows the unconditional relationship between intra-ethnic diversity and economic specialization.
+The estimated coefficient is statistically significant at the 1 percent level and is consistent with an economically significant effect of intra-ethnic diversity.
+In particular, a one standard deviation increase in intra-ethnic diversity is associated with a 0.27 standard deviation increase in economic specialization.